It’s time to reclaim the power of food

 What is food sovereignty?

-Food sovereignty is the guiding concept that guides us in our work in Canada and around the world.
-It’s a powerful and innovative concept that was coined in 1996 by La Via Campesina, a global movement of farmers, to describe their vision of a better food future.
+Food sovereignty is a powerful and innovative concept that was coined in 1996 by La Via Campesina, a global movement of farmers, to describe their vision of a better food future.

 In other words, food sovereignty puts producers and democracy at the centre of our food systems.
 It recognizes food as a right and a public good, not as a commodity.
 It identifies sustainability as essential, and promotes the use of agroecology.
 It also recognizes the various layers of discrimination that combine to place an even heavier burden on some family farmers, like women, Indigenous people, youth, and LGBTQ2S farmers.